Road surface marking: North Korea

 Road markings in the Democratic People's Republic of Korea are rare, but if they do exist, the lines are usually painted white, as in the highway from Pyongyang to Nampo.

 South Korea

 In the Republic of Korea, white always separates traffic in the same direction.
-Solid line means "do not change lanes", and a double solid line has the meaning of further emphasis on that way.
+White solid line means "do not change lanes", and a white double solid line has the meaning of further emphasis on that way.
 Dash lines allow changing lanes.
 Zigzag lanes mean deceleration.

 The yellow line is the centre line, which separates traffic in the opposite direction.
-Solid line means "do not overtake", and double solid line has the meaning of further emphasis on that way.
-Dash lines allow overtaking.
+Yellow solid line means "do not cross the center line, and temporary crossing of the center line for overtaking purposes is also not permitted", and yellow double solid line has the meaning of further emphasis on that way.
+Yellow dash lines meaning "temporary crossing the center line (=temporary wrong-way driving) for overtaking purposes is permitted".
 Some intersections have white broken lines at the centre.
 This indicates a U-turn area; drivers can make U-turns only at this place and not make a U-turn over the yellow line.
 Additionally, in South Korea, turning left across the centre line is prohibited, regardless of whether it be solid or dashed.

+Yellow dash centre line is also exist in South Korean law, but in reality, it is extremely rare to find a road section that is marked with a dash centre line in South Korea.
+Centre lines of single carriageway with 2 lanes in rural areas of South Korea is almost marking with a solid line even in sections where it is straight or where visibility is sufficient to allow temporary crossing of the centre line (=temporary wrong-way driving) for overtaking.
+Conversely, dash centre lines are rare than solid centre lines.
+As a result, inconveniences are occurring all over South Korea, with drivers having to illegally cross the centre line to overtake slow-speed vehicles, like agricultural vehicles such as cultivators and tractors, because they cannot legally overtake them in that road section.

+Tunnel sections of South Korean roads are almost prohibited from passing, and are marked with white solid lines that mean "do not change lane".
+This creates the inconvenience of not being able to legally change lanes within tunnels.
+Furthermore, there is criticism that white solid lines in tunnels pose a high risk of accidents than white dash lines.

 A blue line means bus (or tram) only.